Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 The method also works with the three rollers (1-3), but it is recommended to assume the neutral position of an outsider.
 This can be a customer, a supplier, the press, or another person observing from outside.

 In most cases, an existing idea or a small number of ideas that have already been found can be discussed effectively.
-To simplify the change of roles, small means such as disguises, different chairs, or also special “thinking corners” with which the persons can put themselves more easily into the role.
-This is especially important not to slip into a different role, like the realist being the critic or the other way around.
+To make the role change easier, small things like disguises, different chairs or special “thinking corners” can help people to get into the role more easily.
+It is particularly important not to slip into another role, such as the realist becoming the critic, or vice versa.

 8. De Bono 6 hats thinking

-Another method for the efficient brainstorming flow of ideas and feasibility checking of the generated ideas is the De Bono 6 hats method.
-The method is less suitable for getting completely new ideas, so use it as the Disney method for a few ideas that need to be worked out further.
-This method is also ideal for taking a business plan to the next level or working on improving a product or service.
+Another method for an efficient brainstorming idea flow and feasibility check of the ideas generated is the De Bono 6 hats method.
+It is less suitable for generating completely new ideas, so use it like the Disney method for a few ideas that need further work.
+It is also ideal for taking a business plan to the next level or working on improving a product or service.

-The method of the six hats is very visually driven.
-Visualizing the different colors, each with a different property, is also recommended.
-Cards, paper hats, or other means should be used to distribute the tasks.
-Since the method consists of 6 different roles, there must also be six people in the circle, and everyone gets a “hat.”
-The task or idea is then written down on a flipchart or whiteboard that is visible to everyone.
+The six hats method is very visual.
+Visualising the different colours, each with a different property, is also recommended.
+Cards, paper hats or other means should be used to distribute the tasks.
+As the method involves 6 different roles, there must be 6 people in the circle and everyone is given a ‘hat’.
+The task or idea is then written on a flipchart or whiteboard where everyone can see it.

 • Blue Hat – The moderator: He summarizes everything the different participants say, writes down the important information, and should also be the secretary to the group.